KensoDev/Kick-the-tires/beginner.md

   **You will have to realize by yourself what commands to run**.

   1. Create a new rails app called "my-store"
-  2. Create a model called "Products" with the following fields:
+  2. Create a "Product" scaffold with the following fields:
     - Name (text)
     - Price (integer)
     - Quantity (integer)